Real-Projects-Digitalization/Mejana/Feedback & Recommendations.md

 - conduct interviews again
 - more specific focus into safety issus
 - what safety features are customers willing to pay for

+## Concerning the final presentation
+- more specific in terms of application functions